Bhutanise People Showing Their Traditional Dance

 Several factors influence your final price:

-• Seasonality: Prices are higher in spring and autumn (peak season).
+• Seasonality: Prices are higher in Spring and autumn (peak season).

 • Group Size: Larger groups reduce per-person cost, while private tours cost more.